 The Legal Cheek View

-And it’s certainly not like trainees are far from the action: “I’ve been on real matters and client calls since the first couple of weeks, the exposure is amazing.”
+And it’s certainly not like trainees are far from the action: “I’ve been on real matters and client calls since the first couple of weeks, the exposure is amazing” tells one.
 Another recounts: “I was able to immediately jump into ongoing matters and feel like my days are very full and interesting”.
 Whilst this high degree of responsibility can come with a side order of stress, we’re assured this is more than compensated for by the typically “stimulating” work.
 The competition team stands out as a particularly strong contender of high-quality work, with the firm engaged “in the most important competition matters worldwide” with trainees given the opportunity to take ownership over their work.

 Even Cleary, however, cannot escape the ever-present grumbles of trainee grunt work.
 One rookie confesses they “are given the work of a paralegal as well as of a 2PQE lawyer.
 This leads to many administrative and highly time-consuming tasks at the same time as more intricate or higher responsibility ones.”
 Fortunately, whilst the tech isn’t considered to be cutting edge, it is said to be “good” and IT support is “great”, which helps trainees handle the more mundane tasks.